semiqolonn/semiq-ml-package/README.md

 - Detailed tuning results and best parameter reporting
 - Visualization of optimization history and parameter importance
 - Flexible control over trials and cross-validation

+### Image Module

+The `image` module provides utilities for working with image datasets:

+- Easy scanning of directory structures to create image DataFrames
+- Automatic label inference from directory hierarchies
+- Convenient image loading with resizing, normalization and format conversion
+- Batch image loading from DataFrames with detailed control over transformations
+- Image visualization tools for single images or batches, with optional label and prediction display
+- Image sampling utilities for exploring large datasets

 ## Getting Started